chmouel/jira-ohsofancy/README.md

 python3 -m pip install -r requirements.txt git+https://github.com/chmouel/jira-ohsofancy
 ```

+You can install the [zsh completion file](./misc/jira-new-issue.completion.zsh)
+to your path as documented on this [stackoverflow answer](https://unix.stackexchange.com/a/33898) to get a zsh completion.

 # Configuration

 You need to have a file called `~/.config/jira.ini` with this kind of content :